slightknack/slightknack.dev/content/blog/difflogic.md

 > To facilitate training stability, the initial distribution of gates is biased toward the pass-through gate.

 *Of course* it is biased!
 There's no way to train the network otherwise!
-So I made a simple one-line change, and like that, `test_loss_hard: 0`. **Perfect convergence:**
+So I made a simple one-line change, and, like that, `test_loss_hard: 0`. **Perfect convergence:**

 ```
 Epoch (3001/3001) in 0.0031 s/epoch